moritzstadler/acvi-med/README.md

 ## Annotating a VCF file

 Annotating a VCF file requires downloading a number of libraries and databases containing genomic information.
+Annotation needs to be done before importing a VCF file.

 <b>[Instructions on how to annotate your VCF file](ANNOTATION.md)</b>